 Tip: Stay overnight in Wengen or Grindelwald.
 I can recommend the Arenas Resort Victoria-Lauberhorn as I stayed there myself and loved the view, the breakfast, the spa,

 How important it is to check the weather forecast for the Jungfraujoch

 We arrived in Wengen at our hotel in the afternoon and checked to see if there was still time to visit the Jungfraujoch.
 The lady at the reception showed us the weather forecast from the weather station on the Top of Europe Jungfraujoch and it showed that clouds would be rolling in later in the afternoon.

 We decided to check out their Spa and see the town first.
 We’d plan to take one of the first trains from Wengen to Jungfraujoch the next morning.

 And so we did.
 We set the alarm at 6.45am and as I got out of bed to get dressed, I peeked outside.
 The day before, we could see the whole Jungfraujoch mountain from our balcony, but not this morning.

 The whole village and the Jungfrau valley were invisible.
 Covered by thick clouds I was utterly disappointed.
 For two whole weeks during our travels in Switzerland, we had nothing but beautiful sunny weather.

 And now, on our last day, when it mattered the most, we had our heads in the clouds.

 Morning fog at the Jungfraujoch

-We went back to our room and laid on the bed.
-Staring at the ceiling I slowly realized we might get up the Jungfraujoch at all!
+We went back to our room and lay on the bed.
+Staring at the ceiling I slowly realized we might not get up the Jungfraujoch at all!
 Then I had a bit of brainwave and went online to check out the live webcam of the Jungfraujoch.